For a piece of clothing fishing vests are useful. They serve one simple purpose. Securely store my fishing accessories in an easily accessible way.

 At least I think it is unknown, I have not heard of them before.
-The vest design does a lot of things right, although they gone a little overboard with the number of pockets.
+The vest design does a lot of things right, although they have gone overboard with the number of pockets.

-Featuring several velcro and many zippered pocket the Gihuo vest offers plenty of storage.
+Featuring several velcro and many zippered pockets the Gihuo vest offers plenty of storage.
 The build quality is okay, not the heaviest of fabrics, and probably not up to the task of bashing through thick vegetation, but overall it is pretty decent.

 It is available in several different variations, including fabric and mesh.
 I got to try the mesh version and it is okay.
 It features three attachment points for retractors.
-Available in several shades of natural colors their should be an option for any environment.
+Available in several shades of natural colors there should be an option for any environment.